-- (1) If an invention affects the interests of the State defence, the Ministry of Defence may allocate the status of the secret invention thereto. - (2) If an invention is recognised as secret, the Patent Office shall take a decision on the granting of a patent in accordance with the procedure specified in this Law.
-The conditions of Sections 35 and 38 of this Law regarding the making the patent application and the granted patent public shall not be applicable to the procedure for granting the patent, nor shall the requirement to pay a State fee for making the patent public be applicable.
-The patent application and the patent shall be made public following the revocation of the secret status and following the payment of the State fee for the making the patent public. - (3) The scope of the ownership right of the owner of the patent to the secret invention shall be determined by an agreement with the Ministry of Defence.
+(1) If an invention affects the interests of the State defence, the Ministry of Defence may allocate the status of the secret invention thereto.

+(2) If an invention is recognised as secret, the Patent Office shall take a decision on the granting of a patent in accordance with the procedure specified in this Law.
+The provisions of Sections 35 and 38 of this Law regarding the making the patent application and the granted patent public shall not be applicable to the procedure for granting the patent, nor shall the requirement to pay a fee for making the patent public be applicable.
+The patent application and the granted patent of the secret status and following the payment of the fee for the making the patent public.

+(3) The scope of the ownership right of the owner of the patent to the secret invention shall be determined by an agreement with the Ministry of Defence.
 The patent ownership right to such an invention may be inherited.
 If the owner of a patent and the Ministry of Defence are unable to agree on the amount of compensation for utilization of the invention, the amount thereof shall be determined by court in accordance with the procedure specified in the Civil Procedure Law.